ewanhills/hillsReactApp/README.md

 # Project Title
 Ewan Hills React application for a ceramics producer.

+## Overview
+Hyperlinking.

+full react design.

+routing and linking between all pages.

+side table bar for navigation.

+top header for navigation.

+showcase for ceramic items with links to business owners account, instagram homepage as a placeholder for now.#

+Logos such as youtube which will bring you to owners selected social media account, again youtube homepage as placeholder

+logo support for twitter, instagram, youtube, facebook.

+Full CRUD feedback support for customers/owner

+Deployed via Netify.

+Contact page with placeholder image as a test, can be changed as selected later on.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.